Android TV: Introduction and How It Works

 Kodi

-The app is highly customizable, and it also has a reputation as one application that allows you to stream Hollywood movies at no cost.
+The app is highly customizable and has a reputation as one application that allows you to stream Hollywood movies at no cost.

 Plex

-Just like Kodi, Plex makes use of client/server arrangements to allows you to view and play all of your personal media files and a lot more.
+Just like Kodi, Plex uses client/server arrangements to allow you to view and play your personal media files and much more.

-This is one of the most potent and most enjoyable ways you can experience your music, movies, and even photos just by making use of a USB stick at the back of your TV or set-top box.
+This is one of the most potent and enjoyable ways to experience your music, movies, and even photos just by using a USB stick at the back of your TV or set-top box.

 You can use this application on an Android TV and some other devices that support it, and there is no doubt that you will enjoy the experience.